spencertipping/cd/README.md

     $ cd --mounts               # lists probably-active FUSE mount points
     $ cd --patterns             # all patterns that 'cd' is looking for
     $ cd --clean                # attempts to unmount and remove all mounts
+    $ cd --which enc:x          # indicates which delegate is used for enc:x

 The `--clean` option is good for cases where FUSE mountpoints are left in an inconsistent state; for instance, when you suspend a machine with an open SSHFS